-Cheryl Pegus, M.D., M.P.H is Clinical Professor of Medicine and Population Health at NYU School of Medicine.
-She is the President of Caluent, a healthcare data analytics company, a Director of Tactile Medical (Nasdaq: TCMD), Cogentix Medical (Nasdaq: CGNT) and privately held US Acute Care Solutions (USACS), a Welsh Carson portfolio company.
-She is also the newly appointed Chair of the Association of Black Cardiologists (ABC).
+Cheryl Pegus, M.D., M.P.H is Senior Vice President, Health Care Services and Chief Medical Officer at Cambia Health Solutions.
+Prior to joining Cambia, she served as Clinical Professor of Medicine and Population Health at NYU School of Medicine, president of Caluent, a healthcare data analytics company, a director of Tactile Medical (Nasdaq: TCMD), Cogentix Medical (Nasdaq: CGNT) and privately held US Acute Care Solutions (USACS), a Welsh Carson portfolio company.
+She is also the Chair of the Association of Black Cardiologists (ABC).

 Dr. Pegus has more than 25 years of clinical practice and operational industry experience.
 She was the first Chief Medical Officer for Walgreens and served as the General Manager and Chief Medical Officer for SymCare Personalized Health Solutions, Inc., a J&J start-up company, providing wireless care management solutions utilizing remote monitoring for diabetes.
 Prior to joining SymCare in 2007, she was the Head of Clinical Products for Aetna’s Medical Products Business Unit.
 Former positions at Aetna include National Medical Director, Clinical Program Development/Design and Marketing for Aetna’s Member Advantage programs, and National Medical Director for Women’s Health.
 Early in her career, she served as Medical Director for the Cardiovascular Risk Factors Group at Pfizer